-White House Aide Kelly Sadler Makes Insensitive Remark About John McCain: ‘He’s Dying ANyway’
+White House Aide Kelly Sadler Makes Insensitive Remark About John McCain: ‘He’s Dying Anyway’

 McCain, who was diagnosed with an aggressive form of brain cancer last year, has been hospitalized since December.
 Nevertheless, he’s still somewhat active in his Senate duties, and he’s been particularly vocal about his opposition to Haspel.
 Haspel, in 2002, was assigned to oversee a so-called CIA “black site” in Thailand – that is, an undisclosed, secret location where detainees were subject to waterboarding and other forms of “enhanced interrogation” – or, torture, as some opponents have called the techniques.
 Further, Haspel directed her subordinates to destroy tapes of detainees being tortured.

-McCain was a Prisoner of War in Vietnam, and was brutally tortured for years.
+McCain was a Prisoner of War in Vietnam and was brutally tortured for years.
 He has been vocally opposed to Haspel because of his opposition to torture.

 The Washpost editorial board is coming out against Gina Haspel for the CIA.
 This was a hard one for us, because she is competent and qualified.
 But for us opposition to torture is fundamental–and she failed that test https://t.co/5AWZ6PyNKr